Unfortunately, world politics can stand in the way of being able to help your friends and family in sanctioned countries.

 What is money laundering?

 Money laundering takes illegally obtained money and attempts to conceal the source, destination or identity of those funds.
 In Australia, it's illegal.
-If you're convicted of money laundering crimes, you may face prison time or significant fines.
+If you're convicted of money laundering crimes, you may face prison time of up to 10 years or significant fines.

 Compare money transfer services here and see supported countries